nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * we can insert above, below or in-between equal values
     * leads to codes with different *individual* lengths, but same *average* length
-* Some better algorithms exist which do not assign a codeword to every single message (they code a while sequence at once, not every message)
+* Some better algorithms exist which do not assign a codeword to every single message (they code a whole sequence at once, not every message)

 ### Huffman coding (M symbols)

 General Huffman coding procedure for codes with $M$ symbols:

 * Have $M$ symbols $\left\lbrace x_1, x_2, ... x_M \right\rbrace$
-* Add together the last $M$ symbols
+* Add together the last $M$ probabilities
 * When assigning symbols, assign all $M$ symbols
 * **Important**: at the final step must have $M$ remaining values
     * May be necessary to add *virtual* messages with probability 0 at the end of the initial list,